HansAlin/Wallbox/README.md

 # Now

-This option turns on charging for 16 hours and then switches to "Auto" afterwards.
+This option turns on charging for 16 hours and then switches to "Auto" afterward.

 ```